OpenBrainTrust/Unity-Vosk-Standalone/README.md

 ## Notes:
  The .UnityPackage is provided as a convenience.
 The source and files in the Assets folders are the same.

- Acknowledgements to Ionic.zip, works better than System.IO.Compression in this case, if you already have Ionic.zip in your project, don't copy the ThirdParty folder in.
+ Acknowledgements to Ionic.zip, works better than System.IO.Compression in this case.
+If you already have Ionic.zip in your project, don't copy the ThirdParty folder in.